-Reading lists are gradually being made available via ORLO, which can provide links to scanned chapters from books, although please bear in mind that not every subject has yet upload information to the site.
+Many reading lists have now been made available via ORLO, which can provide links to scanned chapters from books.
+Please bear in mind that not all reading lists are yet available via ORLO.

-Additional information and links for individual subjects are available via the LibGuides for each subject.
+Additional information and links on individual academic disciplines is available via the LibGuides for each subject.

 The fundamental resource for accessing the University’s information resources.
 Use SOLO to search for physical and electronic items, articles and other e-resources.

 Search and explore the Bodleian's collections on Digital Bodleian, with over 900,000 images of c.16,000 collection items.